albertjan/skulpt-gsoc/README.md

 3. Do a better job of supporting Python3 semantics, but make Python2/Python3 behavior configurable with a single flag.
 Sk.python3 is already there for this purpose.
+Another positive step in this direction would be to update our grammar to Python2.7.
+Updating the grammar would allow us to add set literals, dictionary comprehensions, and other features present in 2.7.x and Python 3.3.x.
+This would be an excellent project for a student interested in language design, parsing, and the use of abstract syntax trees.

 4. Make fully workable, and expand support for DOM access as part of the standard library.